 How do you react to the term positive thinking?
 Does it motivate you?
-Or do you think it’s just a touchy-feely, fluff-and-stuff phrase?
+Or is it just a touchy-feely, fluff-and-stuff phrase to you?

 Research reveals positive thinking can add real value to your life.
 Here’s how negative thinking and positive thinking affect your brain differently.